THE MONTHLY HMMM…Does Ohio Workers’ Comp Cover Long-Term Problems and Illnesses?

 It is natural to wonder what benefits you will receive if your workers’ compensation case is approved.
 These benefits can cover certain medical expenses, and they can make up a portion of an injured worker’s wages.
 The benefits provided will depend on the nature and severity of the injury.

-If your hands, arms, feet, legs, eyes or any combination of at least two of these body parts can no longer function, your injury is considered a permanent and total disability.
-When this is the case, you may receive workers’ compensation benefits at the rate of temporary total disability for the remainder of your life.
+If you lose the use of two or more body parts — like your hands, arms, feet, legs, or eyes — your injury counts as a permanent and total disability.
+In this case, you may get workers’ compensation benefits for the rest of your life.

 Sometimes, an injury is considered permanent but not total, meaning you still have some function in certain body parts.
 These benefits are calculated as either a scheduled loss, percentage loss or disfigurement.
 Scheduled losses include amputations or a loss of an eye or extremity.
 If you have suffered this type of injury, you will receive benefits for a certain number of weeks depending on the schedule for that body part.